Oil up on U.S. economic data, Strait of Hormuz tanker dispute

 "Pemex Mexico's largest oil company coming out and cutting off some of the supply could have given the market a bit of a jolt here," Graves said.

-The Trump Administration said it has renewed Chevron Corp's license to drill for oil in Venezuela despite sanctions, signaling increased friendliness towards the energy sector, Graves said.
+The Trump Administration said it has renewed Chevron Corp's licence to drill for oil in Venezuela despite sanctions, signalling increased friendliness towards the energy sector, Graves said.

 Tensions remained high around the Strait of Hormuz, the world's most important oil passageway in between the Persian Gulf and the Gulf of Oman, as Iran refused to release a British-flagged tanker it seized last week but granted India consular access to its 18 Indian crew members.